-If you enter some frequent search pattern, you will get a plenty of matches, most of which will be useless for you.
+If you enter a frequent search pattern, you will get plenty of matches, most of which will be useless for you.

 For example, you want to search for the word